kev-odin/kev-odin/README.md

 [![@kev_odin22's Holopin board](https://holopin.me/kev_odin22)](https://holopin.io/@kev_odin22)

 # Hello Github #
-👋 Hi, I’m Kevin Chung (@kev-odin), someone who loves to laugh and solve problems.
-I am a Software Engineer with a formal background in Public Health.

-I earned a Graduate Certificate in Software Development and Engineering from the University of Washington - Tacoma in June 2022.
-Learning Computer Science has been quite a journey, talking to computers makes me feel like a wizard!
-I want to make a positive impact in the world and code makes that just a little bit easier.
-I completed the Intermediate Software Engineering course offered by [CodePath](https://www.codepath.org/) in August 2022.
-Recently, I sucessfully completed [Hacktoberfest](https://hacktoberfest.com/)!
-Currently, I am preparing for a series of technical interviews for November.
+Hello, I am Kevin Chung.
+I am a Software Engineer with a passion for problem-solving and bringing positive change through technology.
+My academic background in Public Health combined with my Graduate Certificate in Software Development and Engineering from the University of Washington - Tacoma has equipped me with a unique skill set to tackle complex problems.

+Learning Computer Science has been a fascinating journey for me.
+The ability to communicate with computers and create innovative solutions feels like magic.
+I am constantly looking for ways to improve my skills and stay up to date with the latest trends in the industry.

+I completed the Intermediate Software Engineering course offered by CodePath in August 2022, and more recently, I successfully participated in Hacktoberfest.
+These experiences have given me the opportunity to collaborate with other developers and expand my knowledge in various areas of software development.

+Currently, I am preparing for a series of technical interviews scheduled for the upcoming months.
+I am excited about this challenge and eager to showcase my abilities to potential employers.

 ## Quick Facts ##
-:floppy_disk: Portfolio Website: https://kev-odin.github.io/
+:floppy_disk: Portfolio Website: https://www.kchungdev.com/
 💻 LinkedIn: https://www.linkedin.com/in/kchungdev/
 😁 Pronouns: he/him
 👨‍💻 Favorite OS: Fedora Linux